Study collection

 - No unwanted side effects

-Original title: Oral hyaluronan relieves wrinkles: a double-blind, placebo-controlled study
+Original title: Oral hyaluronan relieves wrinkles: a double-blinded, placebo-controlled study

-Summary: This double-blind, placebo-controlled human study shows that daily oral intake of 120 mg of low or medium molecular weight (2 kDa or 300 kDa) hyaluronic acid for 12 weeks significantly reduces skin wrinkles and improves skin appearance, especially crow's feet.
+Summary: This double-blind, placebo-controlled human study shows that a daily oral intake of 120 mg hyaluronic acid with low or medium molecular weight (2 kDa or 300 kDa) over 12 weeks significantly reduces skin wrinkles and improves skin appearance – especially in crow's feet.

 Publication: Clinical, Cosmetic and Investigational Dermatology (CCID)

-Study objective: To investigate whether oral hyaluronic acid in two different molecular weights is able to reduce wrinkles (crow's feet) and increase skin luster and suppleness compared to placebo.
+Study objective: To investigate whether oral hyaluronic acid in two different molecular weights can reduce wrinkles (crow's feet) and increase skin radiance and smoothness compared to placebo.

-Study design: Randomized, double-blind, placebo-controlled study with 60 healthy Japanese participants (22–59 years of age).
-Participants were randomly assigned to three groups:
+Study design: Randomized, double-blind, placebo-controlled study with 60 healthy Japanese participants (22–59 years).
+The subjects were randomly assigned to three groups:

 - Hyaluronic acid 2 kDa – 120 mg/day (in 2 capsules of 60 mg each)